What isn't taxed in an auto settlement?

 The laws stipulating what's taxable from a car insurance settlement also get fairly complex if you live in a no-fault state.

-"The most general answer is that economic loss that is itemized will be taxable," says Gursten.
-But the rule will change depending upon the state.
-Michigan serves as a good example of being very state- specific.
+"The most general answer is that economic loss that is itemized will be taxable," said Gursten.
+But the rule will vary by state.
+Michigan serves as a good example of being very state-specific.

 Under Michigan's no-fault insuranceAn auto insurance system where medical expenses are covered by your insurer regardless of fault.
 Personal injury protection (PIP) and medical payments (MedPay) are no-fault insurance coverages. law, people who are injured in a car accident first turn to their own insurance company.
 That insurance company is responsible for up to the first three years of lost wages.
 These lost wages are paid at 85% of what that person would have been making if they had not been injured and these are not taxable.